javimp2003uma/LLMfromScratchOff/README.md

 ## Usage 📜

-Details on how to use the model for training, evaluation, and inference will be provided in this section.
-Instructions include command-line usage, sample scripts, and API integration guidelines.
+This section provides instructions for using the model for various tasks, including training, evaluation, and inference.

+### Example Usage

+1. **Training the Model**:
+    ```sh
+    python train.py --config config/train_config.yaml
+    ```

+2. **Evaluating the Model**:
+    ```sh
+    python evaluate.py --model_path models/my_model.pth --data_path data/eval_data.json
+    ```

+3. **Generating Text**:
+    ```sh
+    python generate.py --model_path models/my_model.pth --prompt "The future of AI is"
+    ```

 ## Data 📊

-The dataset used for training and evaluation is specifically curated for the domain of animal nutrition.
+The dataset used for training and evaluation is curated for the domain of animal nutrition.
 It includes a comprehensive collection of questions and answers related to various aspects of animal nutrition, including dietary requirements, nutrient functions, and metabolic processes.

 ### Dataset Details

-- **Source**: The dataset consists of text data extracted from scientific literature and educational resources on animal nutrition.
-It's part of a HuggingFace repository for datasets [here](https://huggingface.co/datasets/A2H0H0R1/Animal-nutrition)
+- **Source**: The dataset is derived from scientific literature and educational resources on animal nutrition.
+It is available as part of a HuggingFace repository for datasets [here](https://huggingface.co/datasets/A2H0H0R1/Animal-nutrition).
-- **Preprocessing**: Text data has been cleaned and formatted to ensure consistency and remove any irrelevant information.
+- **Preprocessing**: The text data has been cleaned and formatted to ensure consistency and remove irrelevant information.
 Key preprocessing steps include tokenization, normalization, and handling special characters.
-- **Format**: The dataset is structured in a question-answer format, with each entry consisting of a question followed by a detailed answer.
+- **Format**: The dataset is structured in a question-answer format, with each entry containing a question followed by a detailed answer.
 The data is provided in JSON format for ease of use.
 - **Example Entry**:
     ```json
     {